yodrew/yodrew.github.io/_pages/front/introduction.md

 The idea struck me as strange.
 The well-lit Apollonian upper world of spirituality attracted me most.
 As a budding hygienist, I thought we needed _light_.
 But like a lot of earthy things Purna said, the idea of renewal in darkness stayed with me.

 I also learned from him the ideas of capacity, function, and how one's results come from how one is being.
-As with darkness and grace, I have extracted them from his spiritual context and put them into the more profitable biological one of this book.
+As with darkness and grace, I have extricated them from the spiritual context and put them into the more profitable biological one of this book.

 ##### harold